leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

 </blockquote>
  After the German writer <i>Kurt Tucholsky.</i>

 This is quite the statement but (as always) there is also a bit of truth.
 (That doesn't mean one should take such famous quotes seriously.
 They may sound nice but it's random if they really apply.
 I never even read something by Tucholsky although I'm German.)
-Therefore I'm trying to not only learn from practice but supplementary from the books of seasoned professionals that are widely acclaimed.
+Therefore, I'm trying to not only learn from practice but supplementary from the books of seasoned professionals that are widely acclaimed.
 For a list of such books I just googled `software engineering must read`.
 How trite!
 Here are some results:

 * [12 Most Influential Books Every Software Engineer Needs to Read](https://jasonroell.com/2015/03/16/12-most-infuential-books-every-software-engineer-needs-to-read/)
 * [The Best Books All Software Developers Should Read](https://simpleprogrammer.com/best-books-software-developers/) :muscle: